 Links

-Here is the pitch deck for the app idea Baby Jet Lag Shifter.
+View the pitch deck for the app concept: Baby Jet Lag Shifter.

 Science Deep-Dive

-This deep-dive outlines the scientific and algorithmic foundation behind the Jet Lag Personalization Engine, the core system powering our app’s customized sleep and circadian-adjustment plans.
-The goal of the feature is simple: help travelers arrive alert, aligned, and ready—regardless of how many time zones they cross.
+This deep-dive outlines the scientific and algorithmic foundation behind the Jet Lag Personalization Engine, the core system powering the app’s customized sleep and circadian adjustment plans.
+The goal is to help travelers arrive alert, aligned, and ready regardless of how many time zones they cross.

 Problem Overview